symplely/logger/README.md

  \logger_instance($name);

 /**
- * Close, and clears out an global logger instance by name.
+ * Close and perform any cleanup actions by name.
  * Optionally, clear arrayWriter logs.
  * - This function needs to be prefixed with `yield` */